 What we search for doesn’t just yank the curtain back on a host of revealing details, ranging from impending pregnancy to mental health patterns—over time, our search queries can also influence the results we’re shown.
 Three quarters of U.S. searches are made via Google, which tracks what you search for and click on in order to fine-tune what you’re shown in the future.
 You can turn off Google’s personalized search (at Search Tools > All Results > Verbatim) but that doesn’t stop your searches being saved.
 Instead, consider using a privacy-focused search engine.

-This sleek, fast search engine doesn’t save search history, track users or collect personal information from your computer.
+Sleek and fast, the DuckDuckGo search engine doesn’t save search history, track users or collect personal information from your computer.
 It offers many of the convenient features found in Google search, such as “zero-click info” that allows you to type simple queries such as “weather in Vegas” or “50 USD in euros” for an instant display of the results.

-Price: Free from DuckDuckGo
+Price: Free at DuckDuckGo.com

 The France-based Qwant is a search engine with extras.
 Along with a fast search, its home page also displays trending news topics and videos.
 Search results display in a slightly cluttered view that shows news results plus results from Twitter, with image results laid out across the top.

-Price: Free from Qwant
+Price: Free at Qwant.com

 5. Use a secure messaging app